dwarvesf/WeAreHiring/archived/marketing-and-communications-specialist.md

   - hiring
   - career
   - marketing
+  - communications
+  - specialist
 title: Marketing and Communications Specialist
-date: 2024-10-31
+date: 2024-02-28
-description: The ideal candidate will have excellent communication skills,  a strong understanding of the software development industry, and a never-ending passion for technology.
+description: The ideal candidate will have a passion for technology, a strong understanding of the software development industry, and excellent communication skills.
+This role will involve developing and implementing marketing strategies, creating compelling content, managing social media presence, and maintaining effective communication with both internal and external stakeholders.
 authors:
-  - innno_
   - nikki
-hiring: true
+hiring: false
-featured: true
+featured: false
 ---

 ## We're looking for Marketing & Communications Specialists to join Dwarves and work remotely.

-The ideal candidate will have excellent communication skills,  a strong understanding of the software development industry, and a never-ending passion for technology.
+The ideal candidate will have a passion for technology, a strong understanding of the software development industry, and excellent communication skills.

 This role will involve developing and implementing marketing strategies, creating compelling content, managing social media presence, and maintaining effective communication with both internal and external stakeholders.

-> **🤘 <a href="mailto:spawn@d.foundation">Apply now</a>** (We respond within three days)
+> **🤘 [Apply now](mailto:spawn@d.foundation)** (We respond within three days)

 ## Dwarves is research-focused technology firm

 Since 2015, we have helped companies build & ship top-notch software, operate tech teams and invest in ambitious people who are after world's next big things.

 Technology is our north star metrics, engineering is our culture.
 We are a profitable company since day 1 and have been growing steadily.